 This service enables the management of accounts with a limited validity duration.
 These accounts are meant to provide temporary public Internet access to persons outside the organization.
-Temporary accounts are not saved in the LDAP directory(ies) declared on the firewall.
+Temporary accounts are not saved in the LDAP directory (ies) declared on the firewall.

-Default validity This field allows setting a validity duration (in days) that will be suggested by default duration of a new user when a new temporary account is created. account (days) Go to the list of This shortcut will redirect you to the module Users > Temporary accounts to allow you temporary accounts to manage (add, modify, delete) these accounts.
+Default validity duration of a new user account (days) This field allows setting a validity duration (in days) that will be suggested by default when a new temporary account is created.
+Go to the list of temporary accounts This shortcut will redirect you to the module Users > Temporary accounts to allow you to manage (add, modify, delete) these accounts.